trudag/cv-specs-measurements/README.md

 ## Model Training
 The Model Training module is designed to train a YOLO model using the provided configuration and dataset.

-### Description of the Model Training Process

-The `training_main.py` script performs the following steps:

-1. **Import Necessary Libraries and Functions**
-   - Imports functions and libraries required for model training, including PyTorch and the custom utility functions from `Supporting_code_train.trainutilities`.

-2. **Set Constants and Configuration Parameters**
-   - Specifies paths to the input/output folders, the number of training epochs, image size, batch size, and other training parameters.

-3. **Create the Model Specification YAML File**
-   - Generates a YAML file specifying the training and validation datasets, number of classes, and class names.

-4. **Check for CUDA Availability**
-   - Checks if a CUDA-enabled GPU is available for faster training If not, will proceed using CPU.

-5. **Load the Model Configuration**
-   - Loads the YOLO model configuration or pre-trained weights.

-6. **Train the Model**
-   - Initiates the training process with the specified parameters and saves the trained model and training results.
-   -
 ### Example Usage

 1. **Set the Configuration Parameters**